equivalent/scrapbook2/archive/blogs/2016-02-02-keyboard-tips.md

 ![Dvorak keyboard layout][102]

-With your left hand you type the vowels while your right hand is typing mostly used consonants.
+With your left hand typist type the vowels while his right hand is typing mostly used consonants.

 Now this design choice brought very interesting side-effect for web-developers.
 Some of the special chars (`"'<,>.`) were moved to the left hand side of the layout.
 This doesn't solve the right-hand little finger problem entirely but definitely helps a lot.